-This Creamy Tuscan Spaghetti with Jumbo Scallops is one of our favorite scallop recipes!
-Skip dining out and have your seafood dinner right at home!
+Creamy Tuscan Spaghetti with Jumbo Scallops is one of our favorite ways to cook scallops!
+Skip the restaurant and make this seafood dinner right at home!

 I really don’t know why, either.
 We both love scallops, they’re really easy to make and a healthy dinner on top of it!
 What’s not to love…